Look Further, Think Wider, See More

-Evidence from Safeguarding Adults Reviews nationally suggests that a performance culture which prioritises performance data collection hinders reflection and critical analysis – key ingredients for professional curiosity
+Evidence from Safeguarding Reviews nationally suggests that a performance culture which prioritises performance data collection hinders reflection and critical analysis – key ingredients for professional curiosity

 Ask yourself: How are you assured that you have the right balance, to enable professional curiosity to flourish?

 E. Do you have effective supervision and support systems?

 Evidence indicates that reflective supervision is vital for developing and maintaining professional curiosity and that managers can be over-optimistic about the capability of their practitioners and the quality of their work.
 Front-line managers also need to receive effective supervision.

 Ask yourself: How are you assured that your managers and front-line practitioners, receive effective reflective supervision?